olamideokunnugaDS/pokemon-card-valuation/docs/technical_report.md

 **Known failure modes**, documented directly rather than smoothed over:

-- *PSA 9 bias:* the classifier over-predicts the majority grade (PSA 9) when uncertain, at the cost of PSA 8 and PSA 10 recall.
+- *PSA 9 bias:* the classifier over-predicts the majority grade (PSA 9) when uncertain, at the cost of PSA 8 and PSA 10 recall
 - *Embedding collapse:* 6 of 3,812 samples (0.16%) produce a zero condition-embedding vector, likely from ReLU killing all activations on edge-case images.
-Negligible at this scale, but worth flagging for anyone extending the dataset.
+Negligible at this scale, but worth flagging for anyone extending the dataset
 - *Grade separability:* global clustering by grade (silhouette score) is negative.
 The model has not learned a globally separable condition space, only a locally consistent ordinal one.
-Likely ceiling of what's extractable from frozen ImageNet features at 224×224 without fine-grained, higher-resolution attention.
+Likely ceiling of what's extractable from frozen ImageNet features at 224×224 without fine-grained, higher-resolution attention

 Grad-CAM attribution confirms the model attends to the card body (not the PSA label sticker, which would be an obvious shortcut).
 Visualizations are produced by `src/vision_module/interpretability.py`.